- by Barney Davey

-My monthly art marketing broadcast partner, Jason Horejs, who owns Xanadu Gallery in Scottsdale, recently told his Red Dot Blog readers in a post on artistic production that he does not have any artists represented who are not full-time.
+My art marketing broadcast partner, Jason Horejs, who owns Xanadu Gallery in Scottsdale, recently told his Red Dot Blog readers in a post on artistic production that he does not have any artists represented who are not full-time.
 His reasoning makes sense.
 He is looking for artists who are committed, both to their full-time art careers and to meeting his minimum production expectations for representation in the gallery.
 He has found the production part is highly problematic for artists with outside obligations.

 Previously, I have written about how When Greatness in Your Art Career Competes with Your Full-time Job.
 In that post, I used myself as an example.
 That is, I work full-time in a tech sales and support position for a large domain, hosting, and email provider.
 I find the work both informative and helpful in feeding my inner geek.
 More importantly, it has provided steady income, health insurance and retirement benefits.
 Without the job, adequate health coverage was almost unaffordable.

-Confession time: I am a full-time wannbe.
+Confession time: I was a full-time wannbe.

 Honestly, I would prefer to work full-time as an author, speaker, and workshop leader.
 However, I have had to temper my enthusiasm with the reality of my other commitments and needs.
 I made peace with that decision long ago.
 It is easier to deal with because I have a goal and plans to eventually, and hopefully soon, take the leap to full-time information marketing entrepreneur.